 In Union, there are various phases to requesting workers’ compensation payments for an occupational illness or work injury:

 For a free, no-obligation case examination after you have experienced a work injury or have been identified as having an occupational illness, get in touch with our Union personal injury lawyers.
-A Union workers’ compensation attorney on our legal team can assist you in pursuing your claim for benefits and can provide you with further information about your options.
+Our workers comp attorneys in Union, NJ on our legal team can assist you in pursuing your claim for benefits and can provide you with further information about your options.

 There is a part of the state of New Jersey that contains an area where archeological discoveries suggest people have been living for thousands of years.
 A Native American trail could be followed from West Portal all the way into Union Township by following Mulhockaway Creek.
 Early on in the 1700s, European settlers began moving into Hunterdon County, which is located in New Jersey.
 During this time, initial contact was established with the Lenape and the Delaware native communities that lived in the area.
 An influx of English, Scottish, and Irish settlers arrived from adjacent Monmouth and Burlington counties in the 1730s, which is considered to be the beginning of Union’s industrial era.
 These settlers came from neighboring counties.
 The city of Union is justifiably proud of its complex industrial history, much of which can be traced back to the region’s agricultural roots.
 Ice was typically produced by farmers who had access to water.
 Sawmills, which were necessary for the construction of homes and other buildings in rural areas, sprung up along waterways.
 As a result of the advent of railroads during the Industrial Revolution, residents of Union Township now have access to a mode of transportation that is not only more pleasant and convenient than the stagecoach but also more dependable and quick in its ability to transport freight such as livestock and iron ore.
 This is all thanks to the development of railroads.